rstacruz/bootstrap-practices/README.md

 ## Icons

-* Don't use Glyphicons.
-They're too bland of a default, so chances are you designer wouldn't wanna use them anyway.
+* **Avoid Glyphicons:** They're too bland of a default, so chances are you designer wouldn't wanna use them anyway.
 If they do, fire them.

   ```scss
   // @import "bootstrap/glyphicons";
   ```

-* If you do end up using Glyphicons, be aware that you are required to give attribution. ([Reference](http://getbootstrap.com/components/#glyphicons-glyphs))
+* **Attribute Glyphicons**: If you do end up using Glyphicons, be aware that you are required to give attribution. ([Reference](http://getbootstrap.com/components/#glyphicons-glyphs))

   ```html
   Icons by <a href='http://glyphicons.com'>Glyphicons</a>.